5 Ways to Simplify Finances for Newlyweds

-- Decide how you are going to set up your bank accounts.
 My husband and I opened a joint checking account and closed our old accounts.
 Many couples find it easier to keep separate accounts for personal expenditures and gifts, in addition to a joint account for shared expenses.
 You and your spouse will need to figure out your spending habits and choose which option is most suitable for you.

-- Determine who will pay the bills.
 If you think your spouse is paying the bill and he or she thinks you’re paying the bill, one will likely slip between the cracks.
 Decide who will be in charge of writing checks and/or monitoring online payments every month to avoid any late fees (and future arguments).

 This doesn't have to be a one-sided assignment: you can split up the bills evenly.
 It's just important to know who's responsible for what so there's no miscommunication.
 You can also be flexible.
 If the electricity bill is extra high one balmy summer, you can help each other out.